sherdwhite/mednafen-simple-gui/README.md

 # mednafen-simple-gui
-Simply Python Kivy application for launching and configuring Mednafen.
+Simple Python Kivy application for launching and configuring Mednafen.